Edj13/thomson_py/README.md

 The classical Thomson problem is to find the lowest energy (ground) state of N electrons on the surface of a sphere. https://en.wikipedia.org/wiki/Thomson_problem

-The number of metastable/competing ground states grows exponentially with N.  This means for even modest N=200, advanced optimization techniques are required to determine the ground state.
+The number of competing minima grows exponentially with N.  This means for even modest N (~100), advanced optimization techniques are required to determine the global minimum.
+Solving this problem is of theoretical interest, but also has practical application to viral capsid and colloidal self assembly problems.

-This small python program generates a random configuration, then uses the basin hopping algorithm to find the global minimum.
+This code extends the Thomson problem to consider points with different charges.
+The program random configurations, then uses the basin hopping algorithm to find the global minimum.